 Welcome to Open Access in Media Studies, your guide to open access publishing, aimed at media scholars.
-The information on this website hopes to give context to all sorts of publishing programs, used terms, licensing issues, copyright questions, business models (old and new) and new arriving publication formats in Open Access and that could be useful for scholars in media studies.
+The information on this website gives context to all sorts of publishing programs, used terms, licensing issues, copyright questions, (old and new) business models, and new publication formats related to Open Access and that could be useful for scholars in media studies.
 It’s all about sharing best practices.

-“Why Open Access?
+“Why open access?
 Don’t privatise your research!
 Be a public intellectual!
 Contribute to the common good!
-What’s it all really for if we don’t share the work we love and value in the most open and the most accessible ways possible?” – Dr Catherine Grant, Film Studies For Free and [in]Transition.
+What’s it all really for if we don’t share the work we love and value in the most open and the most accessible ways possible?” – Prof. Catherine Grant, Birkbeck, University of London.
+Film Studies For Free and [in]Transition.

 “When researching an article or writing a book, to know that it will be available worldwide via open access is a great incentive.
 It compensates for one’s efforts in ways as stimulating as peer recognition and can be even more satisfying than royalties.” – Em.
 Professor Thomas Elsaesser, FBA, University of Amsterdam.